-Published in Mondo 2000 circa 1993, the following interview was posted to numerous Einstuerzende Neubauten fan sites in the late '90s; at present, no English version known to me is available online, though this Japanese translation is surely a boon to Nihonjin Neubauten/Bargeld enthusiasts.
-Herein, Herr Bargeld bandies a variety of topics to the inquiry and repartee of two witty gentlemen: Kenneth Laddish and Mark Dippé (who contributed to the impressive visual effects of The Abyss, Ghost and Terminator 2, and wrote the fatuous script of the execrable Spawn film adaptation).
+Published in Mondo 2000 circa 1993, the following interview was posted to numerous fan sites of Einstuerzende Neubauten in the late '90s.
+Herein, Herr Bargeld bandies a variety of topics to the inquiry and repartee of two witty gentlemen: Kenneth Laddish and Mark Dippé (who contributed to the impressive visual effects of The Abyss, Ghost and Terminator 2, and wrote the fatuous script of Spawn's execrable film adaptation).
 Exercising some sedulity, I've reformatted, proofread and accordingly revised this text.
 Enjoy, and you're welcome.

 They stood out from the morning's delivery of musical junkmail, two slim Eurostyle packages with Northern Renaissance graphics.
 Einstuerzende Neubauten: Tabula Rasa - German and Latin words I hoped would spell relief from the sampled, sequenced, Hyphenated-Kletopop: Alternative-Grunge-House, Techno-ska, Gangsta-Jazz...